Gerry Dattilio: Professional career

-Among Canadian quarterbacks Dattilio is second all-time in statistics with 9952 passing yards on 697 completions from 1271 attempts with 53 touchdowns to 79 interceptions.
-He also had 993 rushing yards on 189 carries and added eight more touchdowns.
+Among Canadian quarterbacks Dattilio is second all-time in statistics with 9952 passing yards on 697 completions from 1271 attempts with 53 touchdowns and 79 interceptions.
+He also had 993 rushing yards on 189 carries and added eight rushing touchdowns.
 He appeared in three Grey Cup games: 1977, 1978, and 1979, but did not throw any passes.
 Instead, in 1977, he was used as a receiver and caught two passes for 39 yards in the Alouettes' victory over the Edmonton Eskimos.

 He is a business person in Calgary, and was inducted into Northern Colorado Athletic Hall of Fame in 2004 and had the Gerry Dattilio Sportsfield named after him in Laval, Quebec, in honour of his great Chomedy High School playing days.